EdensEnlightenment/PicoCTF/picoGymWriteups.md

 fang-of-haynekhtnamet: application/x-pie-executable; charset=binary
 ```

 So, it looks like this is an executable file.
-If we try to execute it however we receive the message `zsh: exec format error: ./fang-of-haynekhtnamet` - this is probably because I'm running on a Mac and not a Linux machine.
+If we try to execute it however we receive the message `zsh: exec format error: ./fang-of-haynekhtnamet` - this is because I'm running on an ARM system and not an x86_64 Linux machine.
 Trying to execute the file in the PicoCTF web terminal outputs the flag.

 ## Magikarp Ground Mission